 I have long believed that I have only this one life.
-It is important to me to live a good life, to respect that each person is different, having their own personal views and experiences.
-As a funeral celebrant I hear many life stories about loved ones who cannot tell their own tale any more.
-I help create and conduct the personal ceremony, painting a picture of the person using memories, music and readings.
-My personal life journey has brought me to take on this very special role, which is a privilege and one I value.
+It is important to me to live a good life, respecting that each person is different, having their own personal views and experiences.

-I am based in Chandler’s Ford, near Southampton, Hampshire and am willing to travel across the southern counties.
+I live in Chandler’s Ford, between Winchester and Southampton, Hampshire and am willing to travel across the southern counties.
 If I can help you, or someone you know, you are welcome to contact me by telephone or email.

 “Life and death are but phases of the same thing, the reverse and obverse of the same coin.
 Death is as necessary for man’s growth as life itself.”
 Mahatma Gandhi